awesomerank/awesomerank.github.io/lists/luqmaan/awesome-transit.md

 - [Transmodel and IFF to GTFS ★2 ⏳2Y](https://github.com/bliksemlabs/bliksemintegration) - Imports and syncs (Transmodel) BISON Koppelvlak1, IFF (a format written by HP/EDS, somewhat similiar to ATCO CIF) to import timetables of the railway networks.
 The internal pseudo-NETeX datastructure allows to export to GTFS and there are proof-of-concepts to export to other formats such as NETeX, GTFS and IFF.
 - [Open-Transport SYNTHESE Convertors](https://github.com/Open-Transport/synthese/wiki) - Converts French-Transmodel, SIRI, NETeX, HAFAS, HASTUS, VDV452, and more.
 - [Chouette](http://www.chouette.mobi/) - Converts French-Transmodel, SIRI, NETeX.
 See Chouette.mobi website for more info.
+- [osm2gtfs ★22](https://github.com/grote/osm2gtfs) - Turn OpenStreetMap data and schedule information into GTFS.
+- [GTFS-OSM-Sync ★48](https://github.com/CUTR-at-USF/gtfs-osm-sync) - A Java tool for syncrhonizing data in GTFS format with [OpenStreetMap.org](http://www.openstreetmap.org/).

 #### GTFS Tools

 - [bus-router ★19](https://github.com/atlregional/bus-router) - Python script that generates missing shapes.txt for GTFS using routing from [Google Maps Directions API](https://developers.google.com/maps/documentation/directions/) or [OSRM](https://github.com/Project-OSRM/osrm-backend/wiki/Server-api).
-- [GTFS Editor ★106](https://github.com/conveyal/gtfs-editor) A (self-hosted) web-based GTFS editing framework.
+- [GTFS Editor ★107](https://github.com/conveyal/gtfs-editor) A (self-hosted) web-based GTFS editing framework.
 - [GTFS Editor for Vagrant ★1](https://github.com/laidig/vagrant-gtfs-editor) Quickly set up the GTFS editor (above) using [Vagrant](https://www.vagrantup.com/)
 - [TransitWand](http://transitwand.com/) - An open source web and mobile application for collecting transit data.
 Use it to create GTFS feeds, capture passenger counts or generate GIS datasets.
 - [Gtfs Data Manager ★23 ⏳1Y](https://github.com/conveyal/gtfs-data-manager) - A workflow tool for managing large amounts of GTFS data and importing them into OpenTripPlanner.